samuelfneumann/MinAtar/README.md

 [Video](https://www.youtube.com/watch?v=cFk4efZNNVI&t)

 ### Freeway
-The player begins at the bottom of the screen and the motion is restricted to travelling up and down.
+The player begins at the bottom of the screen and the motion is restricted to traveling up and down.
 Player speed is also restricted such that the player can only move every 3 frames.
 A reward of +1 is given when the player reaches the top of the screen, at which point the player is returned to the bottom.
 Cars travel horizontally on the screen and teleport to the other side when the edge is reached.
 When hit by a car, the player is returned to the bottom of the screen.
-Car direction and speed is indicated by 5 trail channels.
+Car direction and speed are indicated by 5 trail channels.
 The location of the trail gives direction while the specific channel indicates how frequently the car moves (from once every frame to once every 5 frames).
 Each time the player successfully reaches the top of the screen, the car speeds are randomized.
 Termination occurs after 2500 frames have elapsed.

 [Video](https://www.youtube.com/watch?v=gbj4jiTcryw)

 ### Seaquest
-The player controls a submarine consisting of two cells, front and back, to allow direction to be determined.
+The player controls a submarine consisting of two cells, front and back, to allow the direction to be determined.
 The player can also fire bullets from the front of the submarine.
 Enemies consist of submarines and fish, distinguished by the fact that submarines shoot bullets and fish do not.
 A reward of +1 is given each time an enemy is struck by one of the player's bullets, at which point the enemy is also removed.
-There are also divers which the player can move onto to pick up, doing so increments a bar indicated by another channel along the bottom of the screen.
+There are also divers that the player can move onto to pick up, doing so increments a bar indicated by another channel along the bottom of the screen.
 The player also has a limited supply of oxygen indicated by another bar in another channel.
 Oxygen degrades over time and is replenished whenever the player moves to the top of the screen as long as the player has at least one rescued diver on board.
 The player can carry a maximum of 6 divers.
 When surfacing with less than 6, one diver is removed.
 When surfacing with 6, all divers are removed and a reward is given for each active cell in the oxygen bar.
 Each time the player surfaces the difficulty is increased by increasing the spawn rate and movement speed of enemies.
-Termination occurs when the player is hit by an enemy fish, sub or bullet; or when oxygen reaches 0; or when the player attempts to surface with no rescued divers.
+Termination occurs when the player is hit by an enemy fish, sub or bullet; when oxygen reaches 0; or when the player attempts to surface with no rescued divers.
 Enemy and diver directions are indicated by a trail channel active in their previous location to reduce partial observability.

 [Video](https://www.youtube.com/watch?v=W9k38b5QPxA&t)

 ### Space Invaders
 The player controls a cannon at the bottom of the screen and can shoot bullets upward at a cluster of aliens above.
 The aliens move across the screen until one of them hits the edge, at which point they all move down and switch directions.
-The current alien direction is indicated by 2 channels (one for left and one for right) one of which is active at the location of each alien.
+The current alien direction is indicated by 2 channels (one for the left and one for the right) one of which is active at the location of each alien.
 A reward of +1 is given each time an alien is shot, and that alien is also removed.
 The aliens will also shoot bullets back at the player.
 When few aliens are left, alien speed will begin to increase.
 When only one alien is left, it will move at one cell per frame.
 When a wave of aliens is fully cleared, a new one will spawn which moves at a slightly faster speed than the last.
 Termination occurs when an alien or bullet hits the player.

 [Video](https://www.youtube.com/watch?v=W-9Ru-RDEoI)

-## Citing MinAtar
+## Citing MinAtar - Faster
-If you use MinAtar in your research please cite the following:
+If you use MinAtar - Faster in your research please cite the following:

 Young, K. Tian, T. (2019).
 MinAtar: An Atari-Inspired Testbed for Thorough and Reproducible Reinforcement Learning Experiments.  *arXiv preprint arXiv:1903.03176*.

+Joseph, Robert, et al. “Making Reinforcement Learning Experiments More Reproducible and Computationally Efficient.”
+[Undergraduate Research Symposium](https://www.robertj1.com/conferences/), 2022, pp. 15–16.

 In BibTeX format: